Jon Stewart took his class.

 And Chris Rock says, "Scott knows what he's talking about."

-Scott coaches students of all ages, and for the past three years, has privately coached Simon Cadel, who is now a headlining comedian and the star of the new sitcom, Raising Expectations.
+Scott coaches students of all ages, and for the past four years, has privately coached Simon Cadel, who is now a headlining comedian and the star of the new sitcom, Raising Expectations.

-The next White Plains workshop starts August 9 for six Tuesdays from 7 to 9 pm at 151 E. Post Road.
+The next workshop starts September 10 for five Tuesdays from 7 pm to 9 pm in Manhattan.

 Email ScottBlakeman@gmail.com for more information.